coreeng/core-platform-docs/content/cecg-idp/app/reference-app.md

 Raising a PR will automatically build the app, push the docker image, and deploy it to environments for functional and non-functional testing.

+{{% notice note %}}
+If you have forked the reference app, you need to manually enable the workflows in your forked repository.
+To do this, go to your repository on GitHub,click on the 'Actions' tab and click on 'I understand my workflows, go ahead and enable them'.
+{{% /notice %}}

 ## Merge the PR

 Merges to main by default do the same as a PR, and additionally deploy to a stable dev namespace that